abduld/CS533/hw3/report.markdown

 c.

   1. If you squash, then the instruction count increases.
 Otherwise, your instruction count stays the same (ignoring the instructions to commit and save the state).

-2. The memory system's performance does not change, you maybe transfering more data on the bus and may evict some cache lines due to capcity or conflict, but memory performance is not impacted very much.
+  2. The memory system's performance does not change, you maybe transferring more data on the bus and may evict some cache lines due to capacity or conflict, but memory performance is not impacted very much.

   3. In some cases the predictors need to be duplicated.
-It might make sense, for example, not to polute the branch predictor if you are speculatively executing and only commit the modifications to the predictor if the thread is not squashed.
+It might make sense, for example, not to pollute the branch predictor if you are speculatively executing and only commit the modifications to the predictor if the thread is not squashed.
 With duplication, then you may encure some extra cycles to load and save state.

 d.
+If the number of instructions in the speculative threads is large, then it is more likely that their will be a memory dependence that will cause the thread to squash.
+Too small of instructions means higher overhead of the checkpoints (and essentially you get ILP if you decrease the instruction count to the instruction window).
+A balance needs to be made, and it is sometimes not obvious how to choose it.

 e.
 I would look at the implementation and figure out the dependencies.
 In some cases, one can just place OpenMP pragmas and have a multi-threaded